ShinyCode/dashboard/README.md

 These controls are built from various Buttons, which makes them both easy to design and use.

 #### MainArrowPad
 A main arrow pad for controlling a vehicle.
-The main arrow pad can transmit and copy its button presses to multiple {@link AuxArrowPad AuxArrowPads}.
+The main arrow pad can transmit and copy its button presses to multiple AuxArrowPads.

 #### AuxArrowPad
 An auxiliary arrow pad for controlling a vehicle, which can be controlled by a MainArrowPad.